Control of nonlinear Compton scattering in a squeezed vacuum

-where $b_j(\bm{k})$ are complex functions and c.c. stands for complex conjugated, it was shown in Ref. \cite{Fradkin_b_1991} (see also the original references therein) that the Furry-picture approach is equivalent to the conventional interaction picture with the Dirac field being quantized in vacuum and the interaction Lagrangian density being given by $-e\bar{\psi}(x)\gamma^{\mu}\psi(x)[A_{\mu}(x)+\mathcal{A}_{\mu}(x)]$ but with the initial and the final states containing, apart from electrons, positrons, and the photons described by the radiation field $A^{\mu}(x)$, also photons in the coherent state $\ket{B}=D(b)\ket{0}$, where
+with $b_j(\bm{k})$ being complex functions and c.c. standing for complex conjugate, it was shown \cite{Fradkin_b_1991} that the Furry-picture approach is equivalent to the conventional ``vacuum'' interaction picture but with the vacuum state $\ket{0}$ being replaced by the coherent state $\ket{B}=D(b)\ket{0}$, where $D(b)$ is the so-called displacement operator \cite{Mandel_b_2013,Agarwal_b_2013}, defined in Eq. (\ref{D}).
+A proof is reported for completeness in Supplemental Material \cite{SM}.